CumulusNetworks/docs/content/cumulus-linux/Layer-2/Multi-Chassis-Link-Aggregation---MLAG.md

 `clagd`. `systemd` logs these failures in `/var/log/syslog`, and, on the first failure, generates a ` cl-support  `file as well.

-This monitoring is automatically configured and enabled automatically as long as `clagd` is enabled (that is, `clagd-peer-ip` and `clagd-sys-mac` are configured for an interface) and the `clagd` service is running.
-When `clagd` is explicitly stoppedIf you stop
-`clagd`, for example with the `systemctl stop clagd.service` command,
-`clagd` monitoring of `clagd` is also stoppeds.
+This monitoring is automatically configured and enabled as long as `clagd` is enabled (that is, `clagd-peer-ip` and `clagd-sys-mac` are configured for an interface) and the `clagd` service is running.
+When `clagd` is explicitly stopped, for example with the `systemctl stop clagd.service` command, monitoring of `clagd` is also stopped.

 {{%notice tip%}}